gamemann/web-desktop-app-launcher/README.md

 ### Desktop Application
 #### Building The JSON Library
-You will need to build the [`nlohmann/json`](https://github.com/nlohmann/json) before building the main desktop application.
+You will need to build the [`nlohmann/json`](https://github.com/nlohmann/json) library before building the main desktop application.
 You can use `make json` or the following shell commands.

 ```bash
 # Change to JSON library.